archetype-themes/plugin-theme-component/README.md

 ## Limitations Being Worked On

-* Stylesheets with a shared core are not handled at the moment.
+* Installing a Collection to a Theme, requires that the Theme be in a hardcoded "src" sub-folder.
-* No Stylesheet Merge or optimisation is being performed.
+* Collections must be part of the  *@archetype-themes* namespace.
+Upon Theme Install, the namespace *@archetype-themes* is Hardcoded when searching for collections in *node_modules* folder.
 * Installing multiple collections in a theme is not handled at the moment.

 ## Contributing